protontypes/LibreSelery/README.md

 It is triggered with each push to your main branch and distributes donations between contributors based on a publicly visible open source metric.
 The metric can be configured per repository and is based on the following weights:
 - [x] Uniform Weight: Everyone who contributed a minimum number of commits to the main branch is considered
 - [x] Activity Weight: Everyone who contributed in the last X commits
-- [ ] Service Weight: Everyone who contributed to an closed issue in the last X commits
+- [ ] Service Weight: Everyone who is part of the uniform weight contributed to an closed issue in the last X commits

 More weights are under consideration.
 The distribution will never be fair since fairness is not an objective measure but by combioning multiple weights in a transparent way we will be less arbitrarily than most donation distribution systems.